gitter-badger/grow-controller-Rpi/README.md

 Using Adafruit DHT22 raspberry pi library(https://github.com/adafruit/Adafruit_Python_DHT) requires root :<(

+Using Adafruit 16x2 I2C PiPlate LCD display (https://github.com/adafruit/Adafruit_Python_CharLCD)

-Using the Raspbian GPIO library for relay control(built in, no DL required)
+Using the Raspbian GPIO library for relay control(comes with raspbian lite, no DL required)

 building a Raspberry pi grow controller using python and crontab and some shell script